tushargCS/NumPy/README.md

 # NumPy
-This repository contain of all of my knowledge related to NumPy.
+This repository contain all of my knowledge related to NumPy.